 - If not, repeat the process while the garment is still wet.
 If you allow it to dry, it’ll set the stain and make it harder to remove.

-- After repeating for the second time the stain should be gone.
-Air dry your garment and it’ll be ready to be worn again.
+- After repeating it for the second time, the stain should be gone.
+Air-dry your garment, and it’ll be ready to be worn again.